Our Methodology

 Update Schedule

 The Census Bureau publishes new ACS 5-Year Estimates annually, typically in December.
 Each release reflects the most recent five-year survey period.
 We update our database within 30 days of each new Census release.
 Between releases, demographic changes from migration, development, and economic shifts are not reflected in our data.
+ZIP Code Business Patterns is republished by the Census Bureau annually (typically mid-year); the FHFA House Price Index is republished quarterly.
+We refresh both on the same rolling cadence as our ACS updates rather than on their exact release days.

 Limitations